Minipoloalex/feup-cpd/README.md

 ---

-- [`game/Stones`](src/main/pt/up/fe/cpd2324/game/Stones.java): Holds the logic for building a game and making “moves” in the game i.e., removing rocks.
+- [`game/Stones`](src/main/pt/up/fe/cpd2324/game/Stones.java): Holds the logic for building a game and making “moves” in the game, i.e., removing rocks.

 #### Server